 The practice of acceptance unfolds from previous practices and learnings.
-Specifically, the focus on mindfulness allows for the rising and passing of thoughts and emotions to cultivate non-reactive awareness.
-As we allow emotions, we locate them in our body, feel them, and let them pass without reifying them.
+Specifically, focusing on mindfulness allows for the rising and passing of thoughts and emotions to cultivate non-reactive awareness.
+As we allow emotions, we can locate them in our body, feel them, and let them pass without reifying them.

 You may now see how a previous practice of “resistance training” supports acceptance.
 Such acceptance finds us accepting self and receiving (listening for) differing points of view as valid.

 We acknowledge “self” as a point of view that unifies the flow of experience into a coherent narrative (Senge).

 Practice acceptance with this mantra:

 This moment is enough.

 I accept this moment as it is.

 Here, we honor the origin of the word radical, which means “root.”
 We dig to the root beyond surface “maps” or “concepts” that tend to represent our experiences.

 For instance, when I sit by a tree, I “know” it’s a tree because I’ve internalized the map of a tree as a frame of reference.
 I listen through my “tree-map” filters.
 If I saw a mustache and beard on the tree, I’d do a double-take, as it would no longer fit my tree-map.

 Our lives consist of maps — frames of reference — for most situations we encounter in life.
 Until we penetrate concepts, we view life through our maps rather than directly experiencing each encounter.